Penske Media Corporation: 2017–present: Robb Report, Rolling Stone, MRC venture, and Vox Media

 In January 2017, Penske Media Corporation entered into a joint venture for the Robb Report with Rockbridge, the private equity firm of Dan Gilbert.
 In December 2017, Penske Media acquired a majority stake of Rolling Stone magazine from Wenner Media.
 In 2018, it expanded further into music with an investment in BuzzAngle Music.
 Additional acquisitions from 2017 to 2018 include SHE Media, Sourcing Journal, and Art Media Holdings, which includes Art in America and ARTnews.

 On September 23, 2020, it was announced that PMC would assume operations of the MRC Media & Info publications, including Variety's main competitor, The Hollywood Reporter, and Billboard magazine, under a joint venture with MRC known as PMRC.
 In turn, MRC will form a second joint venture that will develop content tied to PMRC publications.
-In 2021, it purchased a 50 percent stake in South by Southwest, and sold Hollywood Life, website about entertainment, celebrity, and fashion news targets women ages 18 to 35 and attracts an audience of 35 million visitors per month, founded and run by former US Weekly, Marie Claire, and Glamour editor, Bonnie Fuller.
+In 2021, it purchased a 50 percent stake in South by Southwest, and sold Hollywood Life, website about entertainment, celebrity, and fashion news targets women ages 18 to 35 and attracts an audience of 35 million visitors per month, founded and run by former Us Weekly, Marie Claire, and Glamour editor, Bonnie Fuller.

 In 2022, the company acquired a majority stake in Las Vegas' Life Is Beautiful Music & Art Festival, which was placed under the Rolling Stone division.
-The same year, it acquired the contemporary art magazine Artforum and Bookforum.
-Bookforum subsequently ceased publications on December 12 of that year.
-It also launched the LA3C, a music festival in Los Angeles, California.
+On May 19, 2022, PMC, which occupied approximately 45 percent of the leased space in the 24-story 475 Fifth Avenue building, together with RFR Holding, contributing 50 percent of its equity to the partnership, completed the purchase of the skyscraper with a $290 million loan.
+The same year, it acquired the contemporary art magazine Artforum; Penske did not purchase the magazine's sister publication Bookforum, which subsequently ceased publication before being revived under The Nation magazine.
+Penske also launched the LA3C, a music festival in Los Angeles, California.